EdmontonPy/edmontonpy/README.rst

 ==========
-EdmontonPy
+EdmontonPy - an Amazing Website
 ==========

-A website devoted to promoting Python in Edmonton.
+This website devoted to promoting Python in Edmonton.

-Getting Started
+Getting Started ...
 ===============

 EdmontonPy is a standard Django website.
 Deployment is done using